-If you have read my previous two texts about kombucha, Benefits of Kombucha, and How Kombucha Can Benefit with Health Issues, you learned how beneficial kombucha can be for your body.
+If you have read my previous two texts about kombucha, Benefits of Kombucha, and How Kombucha Can Benefit Health Issues, you learned how beneficial kombucha can be for your body.
 In this post, we will go through the first part of the kombucha home-making process.
-Making it at home, we can be sure that it is prepared the right way and that it contains all the right ingredients.
+By making it at home, we can be sure that it is prepared the right way and that it contains all the right ingredients.
 It may seem new and complicated at first, but don’t be discouraged!
 It’s very simple, and we’re here to help if you get stuck at some point.
 All your questions, photos, and experiences are more than welcome in the comments at the end of the page.
 Good luck!

 What Do I Need to Make Kombucha?

 So, you probably wondering now what is that what you need to get started.
 In my shop, you can find the Kombucha Brewing Kit, which will save you a lot of money in the future, and which includes everything you need:

 - One Gallon Brew Jar with Plastic Lid